 If you are interested in joining the lab, there are also some ways to secure funding for this yourself, listed below:

 See the Research page and recent publications for research areas and get in touch if you have a project proposal you would like to develop.
 Most of these schemes are very competitive so you would need to have a strong academic track record to apply.

 Note that there have been no changes yet to UK participation in EU research programmes, or eligibility of EU citizens to study or work at UK universities.
 The UK government has also guaranteed to cover EU funding beyond the date the UK leaves the EU, so researchers can continue to apply for EU funds.

-Newton International Fellowships (next call Jan 2017)
+Newton International Fellowships (next call early 2018)

-Marie Curie Individual Fellowships (next call April 2017, deadline Sep 2017)
+Marie Curie Individual Fellowships (next call 2018)

 Addison-Wheeler Fellowships (next call Nov 2017)

 IAS Junior Research Fellowships (next call Nov 2017)

 There may also be schemes specific to your country - for example, here is one for PhD holders from Portugal.

 There are two routes to a funded PhD place with me in the Durham Dept - 1. via the NINEDTP, and 2. via departmental or faculty studentships.
 Deadlines for the all these are in the first half of January every year.
 For potential research areas, see the Research page and recent publications.
 Get in touch by November or early December at the latest if you may be interested in applying.